Dailuoding

-Dailuoding (黛螺顶 (黛螺頂, Daìluódǐng)) is a Buddhist temple located in on Mount Wutai of Taihuai Town, in Wutai County, Shanxi, China.
+Dailuoding (黛螺顶 (黛螺頂, Daìluódǐng)) is a Buddhist temple located on Mount Wutai of Taihuai Town, in Wutai County, Shanxi, China.
 The temple has been listed among the first group of National Key Buddhist Temples in Han Chinese Area in 1983.

 History

 According to the Records of Mount Qingliang, the temple was originally called "Foding'an" (佛顶庵 (Buddha Summit Temple)) in the Tang dynasty (618–907) and changed to "Daluoding" (大螺顶) in 1592 during the Wanli era of the Ming dynasty (1368–1644).
 In 1750, in the region of Qianlong Emperor of the Qing dynasty (1644–1911), the temple was renamed "Dailuoding" (黛螺顶) which is still in use now.

 Architecture

 The temple is built along the hillside.
 Along the central axis of the temple stand five buildings including the Paifang, Four Heavenly Kings Hall, Danchan Hall, Manjushri Hall and Mahavira Hall.

 Manjushri Hall

 The Manjushri Hall is 16.5 m wide and 11 m deep with a single eave gable and hip roof (单檐歇山顶).
 Five statues of Manjushri with different appearance enshrined in the hall.
 In the spring of 1750, Qianlong Emperor visited Mount Wutai and wrote a poem to eulogize the hall.